Skip to content

 \[\mathcal{L}_{\text{verb}} = -\mathbb{E}\left[\log \sigma\left(\beta \left(\log \frac{p_\psi(\tau^+|\mathbf{z})}{p_{\text{ref}}(\tau^+)} - \log \frac{p_\psi(\tau^-|\mathbf{z})}{p_{\text{ref}}(\tau^-)}\right)\right)\right]\]

-This is a DPO-style objective where \(\beta=0.1\) controls preference strength.
-Through this formulation, the student is guided to encode latents that the verbalizer can decode into high-quality reasoning.
+\(\beta=0.1\) controls the preference strength.
+This forces the student to encode latents such that the verbalizer can decode them into high-quality reasoning, effectively providing a supervision signal for the latent space.

 \[\mathcal{L}_{\text{IL}}(\phi) = \ell(\pi_\phi(o_t, l, c_t), \hat{a}_t)\]